About

 If you’d like to keep in touch the best way is to subscribe to my email list, which will send you an email when new recipes are published.

-Although I do have social media profiles, I don’t update them every day.
+Although I do have profiles on Facebook, Instagram and Pinterest, I don’t update them every day.
 I would rather be digging in the dirt, reading a book, or cooking in my kitchen.
 Maybe that’s a crazy thing to say, but in an era where our attention is pulled in so many directions, I try to be intentional about where I spend my energy.

 Thank You For Reading